seefood/animated-gifs/README.md

 # animated-gifs
-Huge collection of the animated gifs I use on http://tumblr.snipe.net and in my other Github issues/pull requests to make contributing more fun.
+Based on the huge collection (~2700) of the animated gifs Snipe uses on http://tumblr.snipe.net plus additions (~1300) by SeeFood.

-Yes, I know a few of them are not actually gifs.
-Quiet, you.
+Some are JPGs, but we can live with that, right?

 **Note: This repo is big.
-It has ~2.7k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**
+It has ~4k animated gifs, and they're all awesome, but it's big and it will take some time to download/clone.**

-I'll be working on categorizing the ones that are not currently categorized over time, and renaming them all to something that actually means something.
+I try to rename them to meaningful names and cull dupes, but you are welcome to help.
 I need to do this for my own sanity (and so I can find the right gif when I need it), but it will take a little time to get everything categorized and appropriately named.

-The copyrights to the actual images belong to their respective intellectual property copyright holders, blah blah blah.
-I have collected these over a period of years, so I couldn't tell you where I found most of them, and I'm reasonably certain the folks I nicked them from couldn't tell you where they originally found them either.
-Internet, amirite?

-If you dig it and want to buy me a beer or a cup of coffee, you can do so with [Changetip](https://www.changetip.com/tipme/snipe).
-You don't have to, but it's always appreciated.

-You're welcome to add to this repo, but understand that I'm very picky.
-If I don't accept your pull request because your gif isn't punchy enough, don't be sad.
+You're welcome to add to this repo (Seefood) or Snipe's, but understand that We're each picky with our different forks.
+If we don't accept your pull request because your gif isn't punchy enough, don't be sad.
 This isn't a collection of all gifs - this is a collection of gifs that I found to be particularly funny/biting/weird/useful.
 It's nothing personal.

 There is no porn in this repo, although there may be hilarious depictions of sex toys or other things I find funny.
 Please don't submit a PR with porn.
 The internet has enough of that on its own, it doesn't need my help.

 Enjoy!